Honing in on a topological zero-bias conductance peak: Results for the first setup

-\textit{Local density of states (LDOS)-} Now, we will discuss how we distinguish non-topological zero energy conductance peak from topological zero energy conductance peak via LDOS, LMDOS, and SPLDOS.
+Herein we discuss our proposed recipe for distinguishing non-topological zero energy conductance peaks from topological zero energy conductance peaks via LDOS, LMDOS, and SPLDOS.
 For LDOS, in case of N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction we get from Eq.~\eqref{lod}

 However, for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor (topological) junction we get from Eq.~\eqref{lod}